2008 Pacific typhoon season: Tropical Storm Bavi

-Severe Tropical Storm Maysak (Quinta-Siony)
+Severe Tropical Storm Maysak (QuintaSiony)

 On November 5, a tropical disturbance formed in the Philippine Sea to the northeast of Zamboanga, in the Philippines.
-Later that day the JTWC assessed the disturbance chances of forming into a Significant Tropical cyclone within 24 hours as poor.
-Early the next day PAGASA designated the disturbance as a Tropical Depression and named it as Quinta, whilst the JTWC still monitored it as a disturbance.
+Later that day, the JTWC assessed the disturbance chances of forming into a Significant Tropical cyclone within 24 hours as poor.
+Early the next day, PAGASA designated the disturbance as a Tropical Depression and named it as Quinta, whilst the JTWC still monitored it as a disturbance.
 Later that day the JTWC upgraded the disturbances chances of forming into a significant tropical cyclone to Good and issued a Tropical Cyclone Formation Alert on the disturbance and then designated the disturbance as Tropical Depression 24W as they issued their first advisory on the Depression.
 On November 12, PAGASA issued their final warning as it transform into a low-pressure area.
 PAGASA renamed the system as Siony on November 12 as it redeveloped.
 Later that day, they issued their final advisory again as it moved out of their area of responsibility.

 Tropical Depression Rolly

-Early on November 7 a Tropical disturbance formed about 475 nm to the east of Zamboanga in the Philippines.
-Animated multi-spectral imagery at this time showed that the disturbance had disorganized convection which was located near to a developing low level circulation center and was located within a favorable upper-level environment for development.
-An anticyclone was providing vertical wind-sheer however the disturbance was already interacting with land as it was rapidly approaching Mindanao.
-Later that day after it had moved through parts of Mindanao it was named as Tropical Depression Rolly by PAGASA as they placed several parts of Mindanao and Visayas under public storm signal number one.
+Early on November 7, a tropical disturbance formed about 475 nm to the east of Zamboanga in the Philippines.
+Animated multi-spectral imagery at this time showed that the disturbance had disorganized convection which was located near to a developing low-level circulation center and was located within a favorable upper-level environment for development.
+An anticyclone was providing vertical wind-sheer.
+However, the disturbance was already interacting with land as it was rapidly approaching Mindanao.
+Later that day, after it had moved through parts of Mindanao, it was named as Tropical Depression Rolly by PAGASA as they placed several parts of Mindanao and Visayas under public storm signal number one.
 All signals were then canceled the next morning as PAGASA released their final advisory on Rolly as it had weakened into an area of low pressure over Palawan.
 The JTWC then declared that the low-pressure area had dissipated later that morning.
 Rough seas produced by the depression capsized a vessel carrying eleven people.
 The Philippine Coast Guard quickly responded to the incident and rescued all crew members.